Scholarships & Recruiting

 The Recruiting Timeline

-Middle School (Grades 6–8) Focus on fundamentals, try multiple sports, build a base of athleticism.
-No recruiting pressure here.
+Middle School (Grades 6–8) Focus on fundamentals, try multiple sports, build athleticism.
+No recruiting pressure.

-Early High School (Grades 9–10) Start attending camps and showcases.
+Early High School (Grades 9–10) Attend camps and showcases.
 Build a highlight reel.
-Coaches begin watching — quietly.
+Coaches begin watching.

-Junior Year (Grade 11) This is the prime recruiting window for most sports.
+Junior Year (Grade 11) Prime recruiting window.
 Reach out to coaches.
 Visit campuses.
 Take the SAT/ACT.

 Senior Year (Grade 12) Commit, sign, finalize.
-Late recruiting happens — walk-on opportunities are real at many programs.
+Late recruiting and walk-on opportunities are real.

 What You Can Do as a Dad

 A note on recruiting services: Be cautious.
-Some are legitimate and helpful.
-Many overpromise and underdeliver.
+Some are legitimate.
+Many overpromise.
 Free resources like the NCAA Eligibility Center and direct contact with coaches are always the first move.
+Don't pay thousands for what you can do yourself with organization and effort.